 It’s all in the responsive design.
 We’d go so far as to say that making your website work well on handheld devices is much more important than on a desktop!
 It’s portable, can be accessed from anywhere and means your potential profits are at least doubled.
 So turn your attention to making the smartphone warriors your best friends.

 This is something that we find particularly important as our cloud ERP performs as its best on portable devices for the convenience of our customers.
 We’ve designed and developed it so it can be accessed from absolutely anywhere.
 Sound good to you?
-Get a FREE trial here.
+Get a FREE demo here.

 Whilst responsive website design is one approach to mobile commerce, you could also consider going down the app route.
 Whilst potentially more costly, apps do offer you, as a retailer, further scope to personalise your offering.
 They are also an opportunity to market to your customer-base more aggressively, with your app integrating with notification systems so that you can get your latest product and / or offer directly in front of your customers.
 Apps also offer the potential to hook into beacons and other in-store technology, which can further improve the experience you can offer your customers.